brjohnson61/cs176a-pa1/README.txt

 csil-machineX > ls -a > temp;

 TCP Writeup:
+    This part of the assignment was pretty straightforward, because I have programmed using TCP in the past and in a different class this quarter.
+    However, some difficulty arose when I tried to wrap too many buffered streams around the input/output streams, so I switch to Object Input/Output
+    Streams for sending information to and from the socket.
+Difficulty also arose when trying to make a system call to terminal, but I was able to understand how to do it after a little bit of searching.

 UDP Writeup:
+    By far the more difficult part of the assignment, using UDP to send messages back and forth from server top client has taught me a lot.
+My final code is not perfect, becasue there are still some errors when sending some of the bigger files across the server.
+However, transmission time is very fast, and allows for "send and forget" (with ACK of course) style of sending messages.
+ALthough this is faster, more relies upon the programmer to make sure information reaches its destination.
+I was able to implement the acknowledgement signal to verify each send as well as create up to 2 additional send tries.
+    Overall, this project's hands on experience with UDP has taught me many things not only about protocol, but also about system calls and using abstract data types.

 Conclusion/Thoughts:
     This project has taught me a lot about UDP.
 I used website: http://www.baeldung.com/udp-in-java to gain knowledge about udp in general,